AadarshM07/amfoss-tasks/Task-02/README.md

 **PART-3**

-In the third part, I used the git checkout command to switch between branches 'The-Dark-Realm-I' and 'The-Dark-Realm-II' and discovered four codes there.
+In the third part, I used the git checkout command to switch between branches 'The-Dark-Realm-I' and 'The-Dark-Realm-II' and discovered three codes there.